Creating Proper Bug Reports

 - Explain if your problem happens in a virtual machine, real hardware or both.
 Also say your configuration (default options or customized), if you had the problem on real hardware say your computer model.

-- If it is a significant problem, join us on Chat and ask if it is a known problem, or if someone plans to address it in the short term.
+- If it is a significant problem, join us on the chat and ask if it is a known problem, or if someone plans to address it in the short term.

 - Identify the recipe that is causing the issue.
 If a particular command is the source of the problem, look for a repository on Redox GitLab with the same name.
 Or, for certain programs such as